 When properly treated, people can often expect a full recovery from malaria.
 It’s important to take the necessary precautions and seek medical help as soon as possible if you suspect you have been exposed.

 As with most illnesses, the sooner you get diagnosed the better your outcome will be.
 The usual treatment of malaria depends on the severity of the disease, the type of malaria, and where in the world you caught it.

 Malaria symptoms usually appear 10-15 days after being bitten by an infected mosquito.
 Your symptoms might initially be mild, making it difficult to diagnose malaria.
-However, if you don’t seek medical treatment in the first 24 hours, malaria can develop into a serious disease.
+The first symptoms to occur are often:

 If malaria develops, other symptoms that may appear include:

 Discuss with your doctor at home if you should take malaria prevention tablets.
 It is important that you take the correct medication at the correct dose and you finish the course of treatment.

 When in the country you should try to avoid getting bitten by mosquitoes.
-Some measures you can take include:

 If you are living or spending a few weeks in one location, make sure you get rid of potential mosquito breeding grounds around your accommodation.
 Try to ensure rainwater cannot gather in pots, blocked gutters, flowerpots or buckets.